jeandat/learning-ionic/README.md

 I will probably stop working on it when all MUST tasks are done in order to focus on a complete rewrite with IONIC 2, Angular 2 and TypeScript.

-Right now I'm struggling with Firebase 3 which is not working as well as Firebase 2 in a cordova context.

 # Overview

 This is a demo app to apprehend IONIC which is built upon Cordova.